Christmas Traditions : Sugar Cookie Decorating

 Once the dough has chilled for at least an hour, roll it out on a floured surface to about 1/4" thickness.
 Cut with cookie cutters, place on cookie sheets and bake at 350 for 15-17 minutes.
 We prefer ours to be soft, so I take them out at 15 minutes.
 If you like yours a bit crunchier you can bake them a bit longer.
 Let the cookies cool completely before frosting.

 **You can bake the cookies ahead of time to make your cookie decorating party more about decorating and less about waiting for the cookies ;)

 Sugar Cookie Icing

-In a medium bowl whisk the ingredients together.
-You can adjust the consistency by adding more powdered sugar (to be thicker) or more water (to be thinner).
+In a medium bowl whisk the wet ingredients together.
+You can adjust the consistency by adding more powdered sugar (to be thicker) or more milk (to be thinner).
 Separate the frosting into smaller bowls, add food coloring and decorate.

 I love the kids' creations : they are serious about their cookie art.

 Here's to creating memories and traditions around your table.